turbonomic-integrations/csv-to-application-topology/README.md

 ## CSV to Application Topology Mapping

 ### Description
 This script takes a CSV as input and creates Business Applications in Turbonomic using the Application Topology feature.
 It runs as a Kubernetes Job in a Turbonomic Kubernetes cluster, and is intended for a one-time or ad-hoc execution.
+If the script is run a second time on the same Turbonomic instance, the existing Application Topology Definitions will be updated based on the input CSV provided at the time of execution.

 There are two main ways to deliver the CSV data to the script: